How to Start and Scale up a Point-of-Care 3D Printing Lab

-During our recent 3D Printing in Medicine: 2020 Digital Course, we gathered medical professionals to hear how they were able to successfully start and scale up their 3D printing lab and bring the most value to their institutions.
+During our recent 3D Printing in Medicine: 2020 Digital Course, we gathered medical professionals to hear how they successfully started and scaled up their 3D printing labs and how to bring the most value to their institutions.

 Here’s a taste of some of the learnings from the event.

 Dr. Juling Ong, Craniofacial and Plastic Surgeon at Great Ormond Street Hospital (GOSH), said, “When I was considering setting up the 3D service, I felt it was important to speak to everyone who might benefit from the service.
 In fact, I found that a 3D technology was interesting to almost everyone I spoke with.”
 He continued that once he did his initial survey amongst hospital personnel, “a case for an in-house service is really, really convincing.
 Clinical quality, clinical safety, and service, all gained from 3D technology.”

 Many of the other speakers had similar stories.
 While each hospital has its own unique specifications, what they had in common is that once they started to explore the benefits of bringing 3D planning and printing directly into the hospital, they saw that it goes across disciplines and the benefits are numerous.

 Dr. Ong pointed out numerous specific benefits that he saw, including: